-This book, and the pfSense project itself, would not be possible without a great team of developers, contributors, corporate supporters, and a wonderful community.
+This book, and the pfSense® project itself, would not be possible without a great team of developers, contributors, corporate supporters, and a wonderful community.
 The project has received code contributions from more than 200 people.
 Hundreds have contributed financially with hardware and other needed resources.
 Thousands more have done their part supporting the project by helping others on the mailing list, forum, and other platforms.
-And even more have contributed by purchasing hardware, support, and services such as the pfSense Gold Subscription.
+And even more have contributed by purchasing hardware, support, and services.
 Our thanks go out to everyone who has done their part to make the project the great success it has become.

 There are a large number of project and community members, current and in the past, that have contributed to the project, and we thank them all!
 These following are not comprehensive lists and are presented in no particular order.